jul-sh/archive-jul.sh/src/pages/about/cv/index.md

 ## Work

+#### UX Engineer at Google, starting 2020.4, London

+Working on a projected related to the secure transfer, storage and processing of data.

-#### Frontend Engineer at N26, Jan 2018 to now, NYC & Berlin
+#### (Senior) Web Engineer at N26, 2018.1 to 2020.3, NYC & Berlin

-Isomorphic React, GraphQL, & Node.js for a banking app with more than two million users.
+Isomorphic React, GraphQL, & Node.js for a banking app with five million users.

-- Multiplied developer productivity by spearheading a component-based design system
-- Reduced complexity by engineering simple, standardized abstractions for data-flow, animations and color-logic
+- Multiplied developer productivity by engineering simple, standardized abstractions for data-flow, animations and color-logic
 - Improved time-to-interactive by one second through component-level code splitting
 - Reduced time-to-first-meaningful-paint by 20% through replacing sprites with improved server-side rendering
 - Doubled the speed of font loading using Unicode-range-splitting and preloading
+- Reduced runtimes errors in prod by 30% via deterministic script loading
+- Led web development of several key features
+- Mentored junior & mid-level engineers
+- Helped scale the web team from 6 to 22 engineers
 - Strong accessibility focus, agile, and cross-functional
-- Mentored junior engineers, trained new joiners

-#### Lead Engineer & Co-Founder at Language Academy, 2016-18, Berlin
+#### Lead Engineer & Co-Founder at Language Academy, 2016.8 - 2017.12, Berlin

-JavaScript, statically rendered React, & CSS for a language learning platform.
+JavaScript & statically rendered React for a language learning platform.

 - Bootstrapped a profitable business as a founder
 - Architected the company's web workflow